-The analysis confirms the hypothesis formulated initially: the concept of the SW has undergone an evolution over time, in order to make its operation more concrete and immediate.
-However, the SW concept itself was unclear, as already noted by Almeida et al. (2011).
-One can perceive the confusing conceptual relationship with the terms of Web of Data and Linked Data in the scope of the three domains analyzed, and it is clear that the change in the terminological and conceptual use from SW for Web of Linked Data or simply for Linked Data and, in parallel, the use of Web of Data for the same concept.
+The analysis confirms the hypothesis formulated initially: the concept of the Semantic Web has undergone an evolution over time, in order to make its operation more concrete and immediate.
+However, the Semantic Web concept itself was unclear, as already noted by Almeida et al. (2011).
+One can perceive the confusing conceptual relationship with the terms Web of Data and Linked Data in the scope of the three domains analyzed, and it is clear the change in the terminological and conceptual use from Semantic Web for Web of Linked Data or simply for Linked Data and, in parallel, the use of Web of Data for the same concept.

-Semantic Web, Web of Data, Linked Data: Possible Definitions
+Semantic Web, Web of Data, Linked Data: possible definitions

 Even though a document issued in 2015 (W3.06 of Table 1) points to a synonymy between the three concepts, other references obscure this relationship or even contradict it.
 As an example, the current web page on Linked Data of W3C depicts the relations between the three concepts in a somewhat contradictory way.
-The fact that the example used in Table 7 is from a nested web page, accessed from the page where it is expressed that the term Semantic Web refers to the W3C view of the Web of Linked Data (World Wide Web Consortium, 2015b) makes the relations between the three concepts even more complex, contradicting inference "d." of the same table.
-However, the "taxonomy" used on the W3C website for the organization of the referred pages (see note in Table 7) confirms this same inference by placing the page about Linked Data hierarchically subordinated to the page about the SW.
+The fact that the example used in Table 7 is from a nested web page, accessed from the page where it is expressed that the term Semantic Web refers to the W3C view of the Web of Linked Data (W3C, 2015b) makes the relations between the three concepts even more complex, contradicting the inference d. of the same Table.
+However, the "taxonomy" used on the W3C website for the organization of the referred pages (see note in Table 7) confirms this same inference by placing the page about Linked Data hierarchically subordinated to the page about Semantic Web.